wizardcat/census/README.md

-# The 0.0.5 version.
+# The 0.0.8 version.

-The purpose of this project is to present in a convenient form some results of the first general census conducted in the Russian Empire in 1897.
+ I find the information presented by this app exciting in light of the myth spread by Russia about the non-existent Ukrainian language.
-It will present the distribution of the population by native language in the provinces of the empire.
-I find this information very interesting, especially in light of the myth spread by Russia about the non-existent Ukrainian language. :)
+It shows in convenient form the distribution of the population by native language in the provinces of the Russian Empire.
+It is data from the first general census conducted in the Russian Empire in 1897.
+ This info could be interesting for other nations, that populate Russia too.

 Changes:
+19.10.23
+Added filter by region.

 02.01.23
 At the moment, a scrubber is implemented which extracts data from a single resource containing the desired information and the embryo of the page.